bobekryant/bobekryant.github.io/content/Crypto/ftt.md

 <p>
 With the new innovative features along with a history of growth, I believe that FTX will continue on its path to becoming one of the largest exchanges in the world.
-I own \$FTT both as a beta play on exchange volume increasing as well as an alpha play on it continuing to take market share from other participants.
+I own \$FTT both as a beta play on exchange volume increasing as well as an alpha play on FTX continuing to take market share from other participants.
 </p>